pliqo/react-components/README.md

 # React-Components

 - - - - - - - - - - - - - -
-Some "indipendent" components built during the learning phase
+Some "indipendent" components you can easily integrate in your projects.
+More will come soon
 - - - - - - - - - - - - - -